mozilla/kitsune/docs/localization.md

     _('Welcome, {name}').format(name=username)

 Python gives you a lot of ways to interpolate strings.
 The best way is to use Py3k formatting and kwargs.
-That\'s the clearest for localizers.
+That's the clearest for localizers.

 The worst way is to use `%(label)s`, as localizers seem to have all manner of trouble with it.
-Options like `%s` and `{0}` are somewhere in the middle, and generally OK if it\'s clear from context what they will be.
+Options like `%s` and `{0}` are somewhere in the middle, and generally OK if it's clear from context what they will be.

 ## Localization Comments